grafana/pyroscope/docs/sources/configure-client/grafana-agent/go_pull.md

 To set up Golang profiling in pull mode, you need to:

-1. Expose pprof endpoints
+1. Expose pprof endpoints.
-2. Install a collector, either Grafana Alloy (preferred) or Grafana Agent (legacy)
+2. Install a collector, either Grafana Alloy (preferred) or Grafana Agent (legacy).
-3. Prepare the collector's configuration file
+3. Prepare the collector's configuration file.
-4. Start the collector
+4. Start the collector.

 ### Expose pprof endpoints